Getting Started

 -d "password=your-password"

-The response contains an access_token, refresh_token, and optionally an id_token — you’re authenticated.
+The response contains an access_token, refresh_token, and optionally an id_token.
+That means the user authenticated successfully.